WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Scoping.md

 This is the trigger used to actually use scope.
 See [the wiki for trigger](General.md#trigger)

 #### `Night_Vision`: \<Boolean\>
 Whether to give entity night vision effect during scoping.
-Night vision is given using packets so server doesn't never really know that player has night vision enabled, this way it isn't possible for effect to stay even if server happens to crash.
+The night vision potion is given via packets.

 #### `Zoom_Amount`: \<Integer\>
 Defines the zoom amount.
 The value has to be between `1` and `32`.